yeeet0421/310_final/readme.txt

    - Record the database endpoint, port, username, and password

 3. **Lambda Functions:**
+   - We applied the `pymysql-pypdf-layer` from homework 3 to all lambda functions.
    - Create lambda functions using the provided zip files:
      - `final_download.zip`: For downloading analysis results
      - `final_compute.zip`: For processing resumes into structured resumes